-In conclusion, staff believes that OPC has not demonstrated why WMSI's choice to use the PAA process goes against the public interest and should be reversed in light of the expressed provisions of Section 367.081(8), F.S.
-Based on all the above, staff recommends that OPC's motion for an administrative hearing be denied, and the case should continue to be processed using the PAA process.
+In conclusion, we find that OPC has not demonstrated why WMSI's choice to use the PAA process goes against the public interest and should be reversed in light of the expressed provisions of Section 367.081(8), F.S.
+Based on all the above, OPC's motion for an administrative hearing is denied, and the case shall continue to be processed using the PAA process.